dante-lafranchi/cse15l-lab-reports/lab-report-1-week-1.md

 ![Image](Screenshots/running-file-locally.png)

 ## Step 5
 To use the "ssh" and "scp" commands without a password, I ran the ssh-keygen program on the local computer which created a private key (stored on local computer) and a public key (to be stored on remote computer).
 Then, I logged into the remote computer and created a new directory called authorized_keys using the "mkdir" command.
-I logged out and the used the "scp" command to move the file with the public key, id_rsa.pub, to the authorized_keys directory in the remote computer.
+I logged out and used the used the "scp" command to move the file with the public key, id_rsa.pub, to the authorized_keys directory in the remote computer.
 After this, I was able to use the "ssh" and "scp" commands with no password.
 ![Image](Screenshots/running-ssh-keygen.png)
 ![Image](Screenshots/creating-authorized_keys-directory.png)
 ![Image](Screenshots/moving-public-key-file.png)